Digital TV Deals

 All of Sky's new TV packages come with its Sky Q box, which allows you to record and store your favourite programmes.

 You can only add TalkTalk TV if you take its broadband and line rental deals.
 It's then £4/mth for TalkTalk TV.
-This comes with a YouView box that can pause and rewind live TV.
-If you want to record, it's £25 upfront for it's TV Plus Box.
+You also need to pay £25 upfront for a YouView box that can pause and rewind live TV.
+If you want to record, it's £50 upfront for it's TV Plus Box.
 You can then customise your TV package by adding certain 'Boosts', which are bundles of channels on a rolling monthly contract.
 These include:

 TV Select – £7/mth: Includes 15 'premium' channels such as Sky One, Fox and Comedy Central.

-Entertainment – £8/mth: Includes 33 'premium' channels such as Fox, Sky One and National Geographic.
+Entertainment – £12/mth: Includes 33 'premium' channels such as Fox, Sky One and National Geographic.

 Kids – £4/mth: Includes 10 channels such as Disney, Cartoon Network and Nickelodeon.